ankit-mjain/Learnings/HousingPrices.md

   Data should be normal before it can used in regression.
 The easiest way is to plot a histogram to check for normality.
 If not   normally distributed, then non-linear transformation (log transforamtion) can be used to normalize the data.
 Histograms can     also be used to identify skewness & kurtosisi in data.

   1.c) No or little multicollinearity
+  Multicollinearity occurs when the independent variables are highly correated to each other.

   1.d) No auto-correlation
   1.e) Homoscedasticity